Skip to main content

 Museums threatened for teaching accurate American history

-The review targets National Museum of African American History and Culture displays about systemic racism, segregation, and historical injustices
+The National Museum of African American History and Culture became the primary target, with exhibits documenting systemic racism, segregation, and historical injustices flagged for review.
+Museum professionals must respond to these demands while maintaining scholarly standards and historical accuracy.

 People, bills, and sources